 npm uninstall jest ts-jest @types/jest babel-jest

-Remove any jest.config.ts or jest.config.js.
-Remove the transform and testEnvironment config if you had them.
+Remove any jest.config.ts or jest.config.js, along with the transform and testEnvironment config if you had them.

 Add Bun (if not already installed):